Dallas Cowboys cut wide receiver Dez Bryant

 Bryant was informed of his release after a Friday meeting with owner Jerry Jones to discuss his future.

 The Cowboys saved $8.5 million off the cap, but the three-time Pro Bowl wide receiver still counts as $8 million in dead money.
-It is not known if he will be designated as a post-June 1 cut.
-If so, he would count $4 million against the 2018 cap and $4 million against the 2019 cap.
+He will be designated as a pre-June 1 cut.

+Jones released the following statement, "As an organization we hold Dez Bryant in the highest regard, and we are grateful for his passion, spirit and contributions to this team for the past eight years.
+He will always be a valued member of our family.
+Dez and I share a personal and professional relationship that is very strong, and he is one of just a handful of players with whom I have become that close to over the past 30 years.

+"This was not an easy decision.
+It was made based upon doing what we believe is in the best interest of the Dallas Cowboys.
+We arrived at this crossroad collectively with input from several voices within the organization.
+Ultimately we determined it was time to go in a new direction."

-No player has caught more touchdown passes in team history and remains one of the franchise’s most popular players.
-But his departure is not surprising, given not only the rhetoric being spewed out of the Cowboys organization since the beginning of the off-season, but also their actions.
+No player has caught more touchdown passes in team history, and he remains one of the franchise’s most popular players.
+But his departure should not be surprising, given not only the rhetoric being spewed out of the Cowboys organization since the beginning of the offseason, but also their actions.

 A pay cut or release were likely the only alternatives.

-The Cowboys would have already released Bryant, 29, if they would have secured the services of receiver Sammy Watkins during the first week of free agency.
+The Cowboys would have already released Bryant, 29, if they had secured the services of receiver Sammy Watkins during the first week of free agency.
 Watkins chose to sign with the Kansas City Chiefs over a competitive offer from the Cowboys, according to a source.

 The Cowboys have also reportedly fielded trade offers for Bryant.